NeoXider/SpritePro/spritePro/docs/health.md

 ## Overview

 The HealthComponent is a modular system that can be attached to any sprite to add health functionality.
-It supports damage callbacks, death events, regeneration, and invincibility frames.
+It supports damage callbacks, death events, and healing.

 ## Key Features

 - **Health Management**: Track current and maximum health
 - **Damage System**: Take damage with customizable callbacks
 - **Healing System**: Restore health with limits and callbacks
-- **Regeneration**: Automatic health recovery over time
-- **Invincibility**: Temporary damage immunity
 - **Death Handling**: Automatic death detection and callbacks
+- **Operator Overloading**: Use +, -, ==, <, > operators for health operations

 ## Basic Usage